Archan6el/NSA-Codebreaker-2025-Writeup/Task5.md

 We actually know where these encrypted messages came from (specifically the messages in red)

-In the binary from task 4, there is a class named `Comms`
+Going back to Ghidra our beloved, in the binary from task 4, there is a class named `Comms`

 > Again, note that I have already renamed functions based on my analysis of what they do